paich64/C64MEGA65/FAQ.md

   to access the download link for Alpha 7.
 If you don't have one yet: Get one.
   It is free and it enables you to enjoy the friendly and welcoming MEGA65 community.

 * [Create an issue](https://github.com/MJoergen/C64MEGA65/issues/new/choose)
-  on the official MEGA65 GitHub repository or post your problem in the [#other-cores](https://discord.com/channels/719326990221574164/794775503818588200) channel on Discord.
+  here on the official C64MEGA65 GitHub repository or post your problem in the [#other-cores](https://discord.com/channels/719326990221574164/794775503818588200) channel on Discord.